Using the Vivid Pack Avalanche Tools Pocket

 Vivid Avalanche Tools Pocket Background:

 Mike and I began our backcountry skiing journey when we were about 15 years old.
-We had a telephone number (land-line!) for the Utah Avalanche Center’s morning forecast, Snow Sense–the best avalanche education book available, and avalanche rescue shovels.
+We had a telephone number (land-line!) for the Utah Avalanche Center’s morning forecast, Snow Sense–then the best avalanche education book available, and avalanche rescue shovels.
 I had an old Wenzel backpack which I used for backcountry skiing, backpacking, and traveling.
-I was constantly modifying it to carry my shovel, skies, anything.
-Options for gear were as thin as our knowledge of snowpack!
+I was constantly modifying it to carry my shovel, skis, anything.
+Options for backcountry gear were as thin back then, especially for the small niche of backcountry skiing.
+That old pack served me well, but it was a pitiful excuse for a backcountry ski pack.
+No probe pole or shovel access, lots of straps–it just wasn’t made for skiing.

-Decades later, after backcountry skiing around the world, numerous avy course...suffice it to say; we’ve learned some lessons.
-One key takeaway from over 30 years in the backcountry, is that my backcountry gear are safety devices–nothing more.
+Decades later, after backcountry skiing around the world, numerous avy courses...suffice it to say; we’ve learned some lessons.
+One key takeaway from over 30 years in the backcountry, is that all backcountry gear is safety gear–nothing more.
 Skis, socks, backpacks, all serve to get me home safely.
 In some cases, if gear fails, so may the skier.
-Patrollers and rescuers have related stories about gear failing; a zipper to access a beacon fails, a pack has straps to interfere with probe pole access, anything can go wrong in a rescue scenario.
+Patrollers and professional rescuers have related stories about gear failing; a zipper breaks while accessing a beacon, pack straps interfering with probe pole access, anything can go In

 Our Design Approach to Safety First